 But you pay a premium to be in Western Papua (known for being expensive) and for diving in the richest coral reefs known to science.

-For dive buffs, or people just getting into diving, Raja Ampat offers a bucket list dive experience that will blog the fins of of any diver, no matter how much experience they have.
+For dive buffs, or people just getting into diving, Raja Ampat offers a bucket list dive experience that you’ll never forget.
 All I can say is, if you love diving, make the trip.

 Like This Article?
 Pin it!

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, we receive a small commission.
 This will never cost you extra and in many cases you receive a special discount.
 We appreciate your support!